-My passion for art started early in childhood.
-In my youth I earned a graduate degree in Applied Art, however, with children to raise and a job to hold, I found no time for artistic pursuits.
-I hoped that later in life I would be able to find the time to express myself as an artist.
-That time came in 2006 when I came from Romania to the United States, where my kids lived.
-Here I started a new phase of my life – a late painting journey.
+I earned a graduate degree in Applied Art, however, with children to raise and a job to hold, I found no time for artistic pursuits.
+I hoped that later in life I would be able to find time to express myself as an artist.
+That time came in 2006 when as a retired widow, I came to the US, joined my kids and started a late painting journey.

-I chose to express myself in painting because I could do it at home and conveniently transform my living place into an art studio.
-As a beginner I was overwhelmed and scared about the whole process, not knowing if I could handle the many demands of my chosen path.
-I wanted to find out if I could become a painter, and if I truly had something to say.
-I avoided classes and decided to find, more authentically, my own way.
-Not having painting experience, I spent a lot of time in the library reading books about art, watercolors, acrylic materials and process.
+I chose painting because I could transform my living place into a small art studio.
+I was scared about the process, not knowing if I could handle my chosen path, if I had something to say.
+I avoided classes and decided to go my own way.
+I spent time in the library reading books about art, materials and process.
 I started drawing, wanting to improve my hand-eye coordination.
-Soon I acquired a new visual vocabulary and I tried to implement what I had learned into my work.
-I started with watercolor, mostly flowers, but also some landscapes, and discovered by chance the pleasure of painting on Yupo – a type of synthetic paper.
+Soon I acquired a visual vocabulary and I tried to implement it into my work.
+I started with watercolor and discovered by chance the pleasure of painting on Yupo – a type of synthetic paper.

-Two years later I moved to acrylics and tried to express myself in spontaneous imaginary composition.
-A visit to Puget Sound’s Jones Island enabled me to discover unusual beautiful rocks that triggered another series of paintings.
-Later I found a good source of inspiration in stumps and bark, observed while hiking in the forests.
-Painting them, I proved to myself that nature is the best teacher for an aspiring artist.
-Later, a fascination with “abstract” energy got a hold of me, and I began painting around that concept.
+Two years later I moved to acrylics and tried spontaneous imaginary composition.
+A visit to Puget Sound’s Jones Island enabled me to discover unusual beautiful rocks that triggered a series of paintings.
+Later I found a good source of inspiration in stumps and bark, observed while hiking.
+Painting them, I proved to myself that nature is the best teacher.
+Later, a fascination with “energy” got hold of me, and I began painting around that concept.

-Now, eight years later, being on a clearer path, I am still challenged to find the best expression for my feelings.
+Now, eight years later, I am still challenged to find the best expression for my feelings.
 I am still chasing the state where my native openness and lyrical predisposition will freely translate into a spontaneous expression of flowing masses of colors and energetic, restless brush strokes.
-I want my art to be abstract, ambiguous, spontaneous, full of energy and flooded with colors.
+I want my art to be abstracted, ambiguous, spontaneous, full of energy and flooded with colors.
 I am working on it, wanting to please my lonely spirit on this journey without a destination. (written in 2014)